andrewbiggart/latest-tweets-php-o-auth/README.md

 Credits
 ========================

+I was orginally using Pixel Acres script (http://f6design.com/journal/2010/10/07/display-recent-twitter-tweets-using-php/).
+But since Twitter has retired API v1.0, the script no longer worked because it didn't include authentication.
+I have now modified the script to include authentication using API v1.1.

 The hashtag/username parsing in my example is from Get Twitter Tweets (http://snipplr.com/view/16221/get-twitter-tweets/) by gripnrip (http://snipplr.com/users/gripnrip/).

 My RSS parsing is based on replies in the forum discussion "embedding twitter tweets" on the Boagworld website. (http://boagworld.com/forum/comments.php?DiscussionID=4639)